Suzanne Peignot: The lyric artist

 On stage or in the salons of the capital, she defends the music of Georges Auric.
 (Alphabet, June 5, 1923), Jean Cartan (Trois chants d'été, February 13, 1928), Erik Satie (Socrates, June 20, 1923, at a memorable concert in 1923, where the composer, who was also the accompanist, got carried away in public against Henri Sauguet who had turned the pages on him badly!.
 She took part in conferences (including that of Darius Milhaud on 23 March 1925), toured in Brussels, sang in Compiègne with Jean Wiéner and Clément Doucet, and was noticed at a concert given at the École normale de musique de Paris: "Mme Suzanne Peignot had long been classed as one of the most beautiful voices and the best Parisian singers.
 But until now she was only heard as an amateur.
 She has just taken the dreaded step.
 She has just given a Recital at the Salle de l'École normale de musique, in public session.
 What was to become of it?
 Was she going to appear to us now that we had the right to be severe, below her worldly reputation? (...)
 Let us say it at once: the ordeal could not have been more favourable to the beginner.
 Mme Suzanne Peignot delighted us and, for two hours, held us under the spell of her exquisite voice and the most refined and penetrating interpretation. (...)
 It is a soprano descending to the mezzo.
 The interpretation reveals a most subtle sensitivity which is in tune with all the subtleties of the poems and the music, and translates them without preciousness, in the simplest and most spontaneous way."
-Her career accelerated: in 1930 she gave a recital at the Théâtre des Champs-Élysées (accompanied by Francis Poulenc).
+Her career accelerated: in 1930 she gave a recital at the Théâtre des Champs-Élysées (accompanied by Poulenc).
 She performed for patrons in Paris, the provinces and abroad.
 She created the Chansons de la vieille Chine by Pierre Vellones on 19 June 1931.
 In 1932, in the Conservatoire hall, she performed Cinq poèmes Pierre-Jean Toulet by Pierre-Octave Ferroud and Jet d'eau by Claude Debussy.
-In 1933, she performed Max Jacob's 'Four Poems by Vittorio Rieti and performed in the Salle Pleyel on 17 December 1933.
-On 16 December 1934, salle Gaveau, she gave the premiere of Francis Poulenc's Cinq poèmes de Ronsard.
+In 1933, she performed Max Jacob's Four Poems by Vittorio Rieti and performed in the Salle Pleyel on 17 December 1933.
+On 16 December 1934, salle Gaveau, she gave the premiere of Poulenc's Cinq poèmes de Ronsard.
 In 1936, she gave a recital at the Musée Grévin.
 In 1937, she gave the Huit poèmes de Cocteau by Georges Auric.